pokt-network/pocket-network-protocol/ADRs/0003-adopt-libp2p-peer-ids.md

 - Additional dependency on the Libp2p library
 - Integration work required to adopt Libp2p identity/IDs
+- May not be compatible with other Libp2p components or the refactored P2P module

 ## Pros and Cons of the Options <!-- required -->